rivt-info/rivt-win-install/README.md

 # rivt-win-install

-The Window 10 installation command file rivtuv.cmd, presumes that uv is already installed.
-If not it can be installed with
+The Window 10 installation command file *rivtuv.cmd*, presumes that *uv* is already installed.
+If not it can be installed with the command:

 ```
 winget install --id=astral-sh.uv  -e